Name of Procedure

 - Hence, below L1-L2 is a good place to stick a needle as it’s below the cord and less likely to cause injury.

-- Immediately surrounding the cauda equina is the intrathecal space or subarachnoid space which contains the CSF (cerebrospinal fluid)
+- Immediately surrounding the cauda equina is the intrathecal space (subarachnoid space) which contains the CSF (cerebrospinal fluid)

 - Moving posteriorly/superficially through the layers you have the:

 - Arachnoid mater

 Sagittal plane, which shows a needle trajectory that would get access to the epidural or intrathecal space (in this picture the tip is in the intrathecal space).